nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 - An assignment statement `LV = RV` is a **shallow write** to `LV`;
 - and, within the rvalue `RV`:
-  - Each lvalue operand is either a **deep read** or a **deep write** action, depending on the type of the lvalue implements `Copy`.
+  - Each lvalue operand is either a **deep read** or a **deep write** action, depending on whether or not the type of the lvalue implements `Copy`.
     - Note that moves count as "deep writes".
   - A shared borrow `&LV` counts as a **deep read**.
   - A mutable borrow `&mut LV` counts as **deep write**.